GPUOpen-Tools/radeon_gpu_profiler/docs/source/instruction_timing.rst

 compilation mode chosen for a particular event will be evident in the event name: events which use the Unified mode will have a **<Unified>** suffix, while events which use the Indirect mode will have an **<Indirect>** suffix.
 In the case of DirectX Raytracing, the full event names are **DispatchRays<Unified>** and **DispatchRays<Indirect>**.
+For Vulkan, the full event names are **vkCmdTraceRaysKHR<Unified>** or **vkCmdTraceRaysIndirectKHR<Unified>** and **vkCmdTraceRaysKHR<Indirect>** or **vkCmdTraceRaysIndirectKHR<Indirect>**.
 The main difference between these two compilation modes has to do with how the individual shaders in the raytracing pipeline are compiled.
 In Unified mode, the individual shaders are inlined into a single shader, resulting in a single set of ISA.
 In Indirect mode, the individual shaders are compiled separately, and the functions in each shader end up as their own set of ISA instructions.
 Function call instructions are generated in the ISA to allow one function to call another.

 The way the ISA code is presented in the Instruction timing UI follows the way the driver and compiler handle the shaders.
 For Unified mode, there is a single stream of ISA and the Instruction timing view